 (ii) to serve as an international body and forum for the gathering, discussion, advancement, and dissemination of chemical knowledge deemed useful for the improvement of man and his environment,

 (iii) to serve as an international, nongovernmental source of advice for the benefit of governments and international agencies with respect to chemistry and its application to world needs, and to be responsible for organizing IUPAC activities in these areas as approved by the President and the Executive Committee.
 The Treasurer is to be kept informed through plans, budgets, and audited accounts of activities which have financial implications.
 Payments from IUPAC funds must be approved by the Treasurer.

 Composition and Terms of Office

-(i) There shall be a standing CHEMRAWN Committee, composed of a Chairman, a Secretary, six Titular Members, and up to six Associate Members.
+(i) There shall be a standing CHEMRAWN Committee, composed of a Chairman, a Secretary, six Titular Members, and up to six Associate Members, and up to ten National Representatives.
 In addition, the Treasurer shall be an ex officio Member, but without voting power.

 (ii) The President in consultation with the Executive Committee shall appoint the Titular Members and the Associate Members.
 The CHEMRAWN Committee may propose names of persons suitably qualified for appointment.

 (iii) The period of service of a Titular Member and of an Associate Member shall be four years, renewable for a further term of four years.

 (iv) The Membership shall be reviewed every two years by the incoming President in consultation with the Executive Committee.

 (v) The President in consultation with the Executive Committee shall appoint the Chairman and the Secretary.
 The CHEMRAWN Committee may propose candidates.